flegaspi700/Chat-AI/README.md

 - **📄 File Uploads:** Upload and process both `.txt` and `.pdf` files (10MB limit) to use as a knowledge base
 - **🌐 Website Scraping:** Provide any website URL, and the application will scrape its content to use as a source
 - **📊 Source Management:** Clean sidebar interface to easily add, view, and remove your files and URL sources
-- **🎨 AI-Powered Theme Generation:** Dynamically create and apply beautiful color themes with gradient backgrounds
+- **🎨 AI-Powered Theme Generation:** Dynamically create and apply color themes with AI-generated background images powered by Imagen 4
 - **🌙 Dark/Light Mode:** Quick theme toggle with keyboard shortcut (`Ctrl+Shift+T`)
 - **📱 Responsive Design:** Modern, responsive UI that works across different screen sizes
 - **✅ Comprehensive Testing:** 164 tests with Jest and Playwright (52.6% coverage)